kuhnbt7/cs22_notes/week8_state_space_search_cont.md

 So you always go down a given path until stuck, then backtrack

-This uses a stack - snce we can only add to the top, it takes the successors first:
+This uses a stack - since we can only add to the top, it takes the successors first:

 ```
 public class DepthFirstSearcher extends Searcher{